 Patent attorneys generally must have both an engineering or science degree and have completed a group of topics prescribed by the Professional Standards Board.
 This group of topics may take the form of a Masters degree, such as the Master of Industrial Property offered by the University of Technology, Sydney.

-Scope of activities performed by Australian patent attorneys
+Scope of activities and the role of Australian patent attorneys

-The Institute of Patent & Trade Mark Attorneys website provides a good summary of what activities patent attorneys can carry out:
+The Institute of Patent & Trade Mark Attorneys website provides a good summary of the role of patent attorneys and the activities they can carry out:

 - Australian patent attorneys also help clients manage their IP portfolios, advise on patents and registrations held by others and advise on patent infringement and validity